-- (a) At the discretion of the Faculty of Commerce, a limited number of Level 2 students may spend a maximum of one semester from their Level 2, studying abroad at an approved university or business school.
-These students will take equivalent courses to those in Commerce Level 2. - (b) To progress to an approved university or business school, abroad, students must have achieved 60 credits in Level 1 and 30 credits from semester one of Level 2. - (c) Students must pass their approved course of study at the counterpart university or business school.
+- 14 Course Work - (i) Where a mark is given for course work a pass mark will not be awarded for the course unless at least 35% is attained in the written examination in that course. - (ii) The course work mark shall only be counted for the first examination offering of any course.
+The second offering examination mark shall, therefore, be based entirely on the written second offering examination paper. - 15 With reference to the degree weighting of 1/3 for Level 2 and 2/3 for Level 3, students who have received exemptions from Level 2 or Level 3 courses will have the quality of their degree determined, on a proportionate basis, by the grades they have received from courses which have been taken at University College Dublin.
+Thus, grades from courses used for exemption purposes will not contribute to the quality of the degree. - 16 To pass Year's Work (BMGT 1006), a student must achieve a minimum of 40% for each component of the course.
+Where a student achieves a mark of less than 40% in either component, the student must repeat the failed component.
+Assessment is based on class attendance, written submissions, oral presentations and practical examinations. - 17 Study Abroad - (i) At the discretion of the Faculty of Commerce, a limited number of Level 2 students may spend a semester from their Level 2, studying abroad at an approved university or business school.
+In certain circumstances this may be extended to a maximum of one academic year.
+These students will take equivalent courses to those in Commerce Level 2. - (ii) To progress to an approved university or business school, abroad, students must have achieved 60 credits in Level 1 and 30 credits from semester one of Level 2. - (iii) Students must pass their approved course of study at the counterpart university or business school.
 Where courses at the counterpart university or business school are not passed, students are required to sit and pass the repeat examination at the host institution.
-The Faculty of Commerce also reserve the right to require students who fail courses abroad, to sit and pass equivalent or nominated courses in U.C.D. after the student has returned to U.C.D.
+The Faculty of Commerce also reserve the right to require students who fail courses abroad, to sit and pass equivalent or nominated courses in UCD after the student has returned to UCD